audunms/master/README.md

 # master
 Code and Stata output related to master thesis by Audun Minnesjord Solheim

-This repository has three files:
+This repository has several supplementary files for the master thesis.
+Files are organized in different folders:

-1. Stata code.
-Here is the complete Stata code used in the thesis.
-It can be run in one go.
+1. #Stata#.
+Here is the complete Stata code used in the thesis, as well as the complete Stata output from running the Stata code.
+The code can be run in one go.
-2. Stata log.
-Here is the complete Stata log from running the code, including both the code itself and the output.
-3. Verbose Stata log.
-This is an extended version of the complete Stata code where also iteration log is included ("set iterlog off" is NOT set, on by default).
+2. #Tables".
+Additional tables not included in the main thesis document.
+3. #Figures#.
+Additional figures not included in the main thesis document.
+4. #Source data#.
+The source data, from Proff and The Brønnøysund Register Centre, used in the thesis.